In the Editor you can add various types of backgrounds and effects to a row as well as modify its general settings and functionality.

 With this option it is possible to equalize the width of the columns in the row.
+To select this option, go to More in the quick menu and select Equalize Columns.
 Bear in mind that since the Editor uses a 12-column grid system, for the columns to be the exact same size, the number of columns need to go into 12 evenly - e.g., 2 columns will become 6 units each, 3 columns will become 4 units each, etc. Note that the equalize option will reset the column sizes for all the viewports.

 For numbers that don't go into 12, see the column-split examples below:

 Select which of the three viewports you want the row to be visible on when visitors browse your website.

 Add an animation which trigger once the visitor views the row in their browser.
 Read much more about animations here.

 If you want to re-use a row somewhere else on your website, you can either duplicate or copy it.